Assorted thoughts

 Fun podcasts and movies and other resources on science in general available at radiolab and ibiology.org.

-An important blog by Elisabeth Bik on scientific fraud, including the roles of AI in generating and detecting bad science:
+An important blog by Elisabeth Bik on scientific fraud, including the roles of AI in generating and detecting bad science.
+Paul Brookes has a lot of good links at his lab website as well.

 Science and society: